 The AMC’s Galehead Hut is located at 3800 ft. on the Garfield Ridge, near the Twinway, Garfield Ridge, Frost, and Twin Brook Trails.
 The hut is open from mid-May to mid-October (caretaker basis in May), offering meals and overnight accommodations.

 The AMC’s Zealand Falls Hut is located at 2630 ft. on the north end of Zealand Notch, near the Twinway, Zealand and Ethan Pond Trails.
-The hut is open from early June to mid-October, offering meals and overnight accommodations.
+The hut is open from early June to mid-October, offering meals and overnight accommodations, and is open for self-service during the rest of the year.

 The AMC’s Hiker Shuttle stops at the Zealand and Gale River Trailheads, connecting hikers with Lafayette Place Campground and the Highland Center.